-Finally, the tendency of temperature is computed, modified by the effects of local dissipation (it is assumed that there is no storage of turbulence kinetic energy).
+The temerature is further modified by the effects of local dissipation (it is assumed that there is no storage of turbulence kinetic energy).
 The tiled surface fluxes of heat and moisture are also computed for later use by the surface scheme.